 Internationally, there are multiple discontinuities present in the region.
-On the one hand, there is the Franco-Belgian border, which demarcates two different national histories and institutional contexts.
-On the other hand, the linguistic delimitation between Picard and West Flemish has not led to historical cooperation between the activists promoting these languages; the Picard movement has a greater presence in the former Picardy region, while the West Flemish movement is present in the north of the former Nord-Pas-de-Calais region.
-Nevertheless, the recent merger between the two regions has modified militant initiatives within the movement promoting Picard, as well as between the two activist movements.
-These different elements allow us to contextualise these networks in the wider framework of the Franco-Belgian border itself, particularly in regard to the roles and representations associated with it by the activists we met.
+On the one hand, there is the Franco-Belgian border, which demarcates two different It is not only Belgian authorities who classify West national histories and institutional contexts.
+On the Flemish as a dialect; activists residing in France and engaged in the promotion of standard Dutch also make other hand, the linguistic delimitation between Picard a similar claim.
+Actions promoting Dutch in France and West Flemish has not led to historical cooperation have sometimes been associated with independence between the activists promoting these languages; the Picard movement has a greater presence in the former or rattachiste movements: in other words, movements Picardy region, while the West Flemish movement is who aim to have their region (re-)attached to Belgian present in the north of the former Nord-Pas-de-Calais Flanders.
+As one Flemish activist told us: region.
+Nevertheless, the recent merger between the two regions has modified militant initiatives within It is the transpiration of the Belgian cleavage that the movement promoting Picard, as well as between occurred in our territory [...], the transpiration of the two activist movements.
+These different elements the Flemish nationalist movement in Belgium allow us to contextualise these networks in the that dreams of one thing, that is separation from wider framework of the Franco-Belgian border itself, the other French-speaking territories in order to particularly in regard to the roles and representations create a Flemish state. associated with it by the activists we met.